Frequently Asked Questions

 requirements for licensure?

-First, you can withdraw your application and request a refund of the three-year registration fee that you submitted with your application.
-If you apply in the future you would have to meet all requirements for licensure at that time.
-Second, you can maintain your application and meet the “standard” requirements for licensure, including a graduate degree with required content, supervised experience and examination.
-If you wish to pursue this option, you should contact licensure-qualifying programs and review your qualifications with the program to determine what courses would be required to earn a qualifying degree.
+(2) Maintain your application and meet the “standard” requirements for licensure in effect at the time of your original application, including a graduate degree with required content, supervised experience and examination.
+If you wish to pursue this option, you should contact licensure qualifying programs and review your qualifications with the program to determine what courses would be required to meet the outstanding education requirements and/or earn a new qualifying degree.
 When you complete the required education, you would qualify for a limited permit to allow supervised practice while meeting the experience and examination requirements.

 Please remember that an individual who practices a profession that requires licensure without being licensed or exempt, as defined in the Education Law, could be charged with illegal practice of a profession, which is a felony.
 A felony conviction would be considered a question as to whether you have acceptable moral character to qualify for a license or limited permit to practice one of the licensed professions in the future.